Owl City: 2012–2013: The Midsummer Station

 In the meantime, Young continued to tour and worked on multiple songs for animated films and television commercials.
 He joined Maroon 5 and Neon Trees on a US arena tour from February to April 2013.
 On March 4, the song "Shine Your Way", featuring Young and Yuna, was released from the soundtrack to The Croods.
 On March 15, Young was featured on "Cactus in the Valley", a song by Lights.
 Owl City performed a 90-second jingle for Oreo's "Wonderfilled" commercial in May 2013.
 "Live It Up" was released on The Smurfs 2: Music from and Inspired By Soundtrack.
+In the summer, Owl City toured in Asia, in support of The Midsummer Station.
 Owl City released the single "Light of Christmas", which featured tobyMac, on October 22.
 The song was created for the 2013 VeggieTales Christmas movie Merry Larry and the True Light of Christmas.